Saint Germanus of Paris

 A largely unsuccessful peacemaker

-Much of his episcopate was spent trying to restrain the Frankish kings of his era, whose rivalries repeatedly plunged the kingdom into civil strife.
-He took part in numerous church councils toward this end, including the Third and Fourth Councils of Paris in 557 and 573 and the Second Council of Tours in 566 — efforts at peace that were, by most accounts, largely unsuccessful against the ambitions of the warring brothers and their wives.
+Much of his episcopate was spent trying to restrain the Frankish kings of his era — the grandsons of Clovis, who had divided his kingdom among themselves and spent decades warring over territory, often with shocking brutality toward their own relatives.
+Germanus took part in numerous church councils toward the goal of ending this strife, including the Third and Fourth Councils of Paris in 557 and 573 and the Second Council of Tours in 566, using the moral authority of his office to plead publicly for reconciliation between brothers who repeatedly betrayed and murdered one another.
+He is remembered for personally confronting King Charibert I over his conduct, and for interceding on behalf of prisoners and refugees caught in the various conflicts.
+These efforts at peace were, by most historical accounts, largely unsuccessful against the ambitions of the warring brothers and their wives — the chronicler Gregory of Tours, writing not long after Germanus's death, records the era's violence in vivid and often grim detail.

 A liturgy preserved in writing